01 – Chinese and North Korean forces advance across the 38th Parallel and through UN lines.

 14 – Yugoslavia signs a security pact with the US.

-19 – Dr Chaim Weizmann is elected to second term as Israeli President.
+19 – Dr Chaim Weizmann is elected to a second term as Israeli President.

 23 – UN and Communist negotiators agree “in principle” to a truce line.